captbaritone/webamp/docs/usage.md

 ## API

-Many methods on the winamp instance deal with `track`s.
+Many methods on the webamp instance deal with `track`s.
 Here is the shape of a `track`:

 ```JavaScript
 const track = {